If Seinfeld Evaluated Master Data Management Vendors

 There you have it, from marine biologists to architects and porno stars named ‘Buck Naked’, everyone wants to be your MDM salesman.
 While mega vendors spread the FUD of smaller vendors not guaranteed to survive with staff layoffs (also known as ‘shrinkage’), they are hearing more often than not “No MDM deal for you!”

 Summing up on a more serious note, smaller vendors survive with unique and innovative technology.
-Gartner in particular agrees with this point.
-Cloud is a must for lower costs, time-to-value and many are supporting more data types than just master data.
+Cloud is a must for lower costs, time to value and many are supporting more data types than just master data.
 Being more adaptive to customer needs and the willingness to pay attention to requirements which yield a competitive advantage for the customer are also key.
 Partnerships, as long as they are not just paper ones, do round out a complete solution and diversification from pure mega vendor stacks allows customers to have some pricing leverage.
 For mega vendors, it’s sometimes a case of their technology not measuring up to the requirements, or a converging roadmap that isn’t round the corner.
 Whatever the reason, the window and gap does eventually close for all small companies in any market.
 MDM is no exception, they either grow up to be a bigger vendor, get acquired, or forever dream of being “an architect”.

 Hope you enjoyed this satire and spotted your favorite Seinfeld quotes and episodes adapted in the article with links to their corresponding YouTube clips.